 - 238 Eddie Martin Rd, Buena Vista, GA

 - From Buena Vista town square drive north on Hwy 41 for 1.5 miles.
 Bear left at the fork onto Hwy 137.
 Drive west 4.5 miles, then turn right onto CR 78/Eddie Martin Rd.
 Drive a half-mile to Pasaquan, on the right.

-Sprawling folk art environment created by the late Eddie Owens Martin (St. EOM) along the back roads of western Georgia.
-Imagery is distinctively pagan and occasionally PG-13.
-Currently closed for restoration; to reopen October 2016.
+Sprawling back road folk art environment built by the late Eddie Owens Martin (St. EOM), with imagery that's distinctively pagan and occasionally PG-13.
+Restored to its original Technicolor glory and reopened in Oct.
+2016.
 Roadsideamerica.com Report...
 [03/25/2011]

 Pasaquan: It's difficult to guess what St. EOM would have thought of this -- perhaps he'd dance through downtown Columbus, Georgia in his wizard duds -- but his Pasaquan, in Buena Vista, has just been added to the National Register of Historic Places [09/17/2008] Complete Story...

 Pasaquan - St. EOM: July 4th, 2008 is the 100th birthday of Eddie O. Martin, aka St. EOM, aka the Boadacious Mystic Badass of Buena Vista, creator of Pasaquan.
 [07/03/2008] Complete Story...

 Closed.
 You may set up an appointment to visit in town, at the city chamber of commerce visitor center.
 Chain link fenced, but beautiful anyways.[Marcia, 04/02/2012]